 Why You Might Need to Do Less SEO for Better Results

-The name of the talk I submitted to BrightonSEO sounds controversial, but it’s not.
-Rather it’s about understanding what your clients, whether they are internal or external clients, want to achieve and putting together the right mix of activities to demonstrate value in the short term while always pushing to achieve those long-term marketing goals.
+A member of our team Mindy Gofton recently delivered a talk to BrightonSEO.
+It’s about understanding what your clients, whether they are internal or external clients, want to achieve and putting together the right mix of activities to demonstrate value in the short term while always pushing to achieve those long-term marketing goals.
 Sometimes it simply makes more sense to sacrifice technical perfection for other marketing activities which will reach the desired result more quickly, or which the client feels are more valuable.
 It’s also deeply important not to work in a silo but to understand that you can reach your clients’ end goals more quickly by bringing in a mix of marketing activities.